FRED WIGHTMAN PIKE 1885–1953

 When he was at Eastbourne, he was living with his wife and two daughters.
-One daughter is still alive (2018) and remembers their “digs”.
+One daughter only died 2022 and remembers their “digs”.
 It is likely that he worked at the Eastbourne Aviation Company (EAC), which was a RNAS training centre for pilots and a seaplane factory.
 The EAC was situated between Eastbourne and Pevensey Bay.

 1.4.18: Transferred to Royal Air Force, acting air mechanic I(c) remaining at Eastbourne.